 More recently, his research focused on childhood musical learning and music education in Cuba and Venezuela.
 He was co-investigator on the three-year project “Growing into Music,” funded through the AHRC’s Beyond Text scheme, and made a series of documentaries and short films about young musicians in Cuba and Venezuela.
 This project culminated in festivals in Bamako (Mali) and Havana in early 2012.
 All the films may be viewed in HD at www.growingintomusic.co.uk.

 He also held a British Academy Research Development Award in 2010-11 and undertook fieldwork in Venezuela on the country’s famous orchestral music education program, El Sistema.
-His book on the topic, El Sistema: Orchestrating Venezuela's Youth (OUP, 2014).
+This research project culminated with El Sistema: Orchestrating Venezuela's Youth (OUP, 2014).
 He writes about El Sistema at https://tocarypensar.com.

-From 2011-13 he worked on a team project entitled “Music, Digitization, Mediation: Towards Interdisciplinary Music Studies.”
+From 2011-13 he worked on a group project entitled “Music, Digitization, Mediation: Towards Interdisciplinary Music Studies.”
 This research programme, based at the Faculty of Music at Oxford University and led by Professor Georgina Born, examined the changes to music and musical practices afforded by digitization and digital media.
-He focused on the digital cumbia and folklore scene in Buenos Aires, in particular the label ZZK Records, and carried out supplementary research on new Colombian music and Global Bass.
-Publications based on this work appeared in 2015, and further publications are forthcoming in 2015-16.
+He focused on the digital cumbia and folklore scene in Buenos Aires, in particular the label ZZK Records.
+Two essays based on this work appeared in 2015, and further publications are forthcoming in 2016.

 Research output: Contribution to journal › Article

 Research output: Chapter in Book/Report/Conference proceeding › Other contribution